brexhq/bazel-kotlin-vscode-extension/README.md

 - `bazelKLS.enabled`: Whether to enable the language server.
 - `bazelKLS.languageServerVersion`: The version of the language server to use.
 Defaults to `v1.3.14-bazel` for now.
 - `bazelKLS.jvmOpts`: The JVM options to use when starting the language server.
+- `bazelKLS.buildFlags`: The bazel flags to be passed to the `bazel build` command during a sync.